On the Convergence of Orthogonal/Vector AMP: Long-Memory Message-Passing Strategy: Introduction

 \IEEEpubidadjcol

-Strictly speaking, state evolution~\cite{Bayati11,Bayati15,Rangan192,Takeuchi201} does not guarantee the convergence of MP algorithms for AMP or OAMP while it describes the asymptotic dynamics of these MP algorithms rigorously.
+Strictly speaking, state evolution~\cite{Bayati11,Bayati15,Rangan192,Takeuchi201} does not guarantee the convergence\footnote{ Throughout this paper, we only consider the convergence of state evolution recursions for MP algorithms in the large system limit, which may be phrased as the convergence of MP algorithms in the large system limit or more simply as the convergence of MP algorithms.
+Thus, convergence for finite-sized systems is out of the scope of this paper. } of MP algorithms for AMP or OAMP while it describes the asymptotic dynamics of these MP algorithms rigorously.
 As a result, we need to investigate the convergence of state evolution recursions to a FP for individual problems, e.g.\ \cite{Liu16,Gerbelot20,Mondelli21}.

 For finite-sized systems, damping~\cite{Rangan191} is used to improve the convergence property of MP algorithms.
 Conventional state evolution cannot describe the dynamics of damped AMP or OAMP anymore.
 To the best of author's knowledge, theoretical analysis for damped MP algorithms are very limited~\cite{Rangan191,Mimura19}.